microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 `ConsecutiveFailuresHealthPolicy.Threshold` - number of consecutively failed active health probing requests required to mark a destination as unhealthy.
 Default `2`.

 ### Design
-The main service in this process is [IActiveHealthCheckMonitor](xref:Yarp.ReverseProxy.Service.HealthChecks.IActiveHealthCheckMonitor) that periodically creates probing requests via [IProbingRequestFactory](xref:Yarp.ReverseProxy.Service.HealthChecks.IProbingRequestFactory), sends them to all [DestinationConfig](xref:Yarp.ReverseProxy.Abstractions.DestinationConfig) of each [ClusterConfig](xref:Yarp.ReverseProxy.Abstractions.ClusterConfig) with enabled active health checks and then passes all the responses down to a [IActiveHealthCheckPolicy](xref:Yarp.ReverseProxy.Service.HealthChecks.IActiveHealthCheckPolicy) specified for a cluster. `IActiveHealthCheckMonitor` doesn't make the actual decision on whether a destination is healthy or not, but delegates this duty to an `IActiveHealthCheckPolicy` specified for a cluster.
+The main service in this process is [IActiveHealthCheckMonitor](xref:Yarp.ReverseProxy.Health.IActiveHealthCheckMonitor) that periodically creates probing requests via [IProbingRequestFactory](xref:Yarp.ReverseProxy.Health.IProbingRequestFactory), sends them to all [DestinationConfig](xref:Yarp.ReverseProxy.Configuration.DestinationConfig) of each [ClusterConfig](xref:Yarp.ReverseProxy.Configuration.ClusterConfig) with enabled active health checks and then passes all the responses down to a [IActiveHealthCheckPolicy](xref:Yarp.ReverseProxy.Health.IActiveHealthCheckPolicy) specified for a cluster. `IActiveHealthCheckMonitor` doesn't make the actual decision on whether a destination is healthy or not, but delegates this duty to an `IActiveHealthCheckPolicy` specified for a cluster.
 A policy is called to evaluate the new health states once all probing of all cluster's destination completed.
-It takes in a [ClusterInfo](xref:Yarp.ReverseProxy.RuntimeModel.ClusterState) representing the cluster's dynamic state and a set of [DestinationProbingResult](xref:Yarp.ReverseProxy.Service.HealthChecks.DestinationProbingResult) storing cluster's destinations' probing results.
-Having evaluated a new health state for each destination, the policy calls [IDestinationHealthUpdater](xref:Yarp.ReverseProxy.Service.HealthChecks.IDestinationHealthUpdater) to actually update [DestinationHealthState.Active](xref:Yarp.ReverseProxy.RuntimeModel.DestinationHealthState.Active) values.
+It takes in a [ClusterState](xref:Yarp.ReverseProxy.Model.ClusterState) representing the cluster's dynamic state and a set of [DestinationProbingResult](xref:Yarp.ReverseProxy.Health.DestinationProbingResult) storing cluster's destinations' probing results.
+Having evaluated a new health state for each destination, the policy calls [IDestinationHealthUpdater](xref:Yarp.ReverseProxy.Health.IDestinationHealthUpdater) to actually update [DestinationHealthState.Active](xref:Yarp.ReverseProxy.Model.DestinationHealthState.Active) values.

 ```
 -{For each cluster's destination}-